 Numerous unlearned pastors and “ministries” advise churches on the matter of organizing as churches under Christ and Christ alone as opposed to legal organizations such as corporations, corporations sole, charitable trusts, unincorporated associations, and Internal Revenue Code §§ 501(c)(3) and 501(c)(1)(A) tax exempt organizations.
-This article will spotlight one such ministry, the Ecclesiastical Law Center.

 The Ecclesiastical Law Center was founded by Robin Wright.
 Brother Wright was a member of the Indianapolis Baptist Temple in the 1980s.
 Attorney Al Cunningham helped churches, including IBT where he spent a lot of time, reorganize under Christ, as opposed to legally organizing under man’s law.
 During that time, Robin Wright picked Attorney Cunningham’s brain on the use of the common law trust by churches.

 Brother Wright left IBT and became pastor of a church.
 He also founded the Ecclesiastical Law Center.
 He modified the principles he had learned from Attorney Cunningham, as the ELC began to help churches organize.
 The ELC claimed to have come up with a Biblical as opposed to a legal solution for church organization.
 Actually, the concept, if correct in the details, is Biblical; but neither Wright, his close confidant Ben Townsend, or the ELC originated the concept, nor did they correctly implement it and related matters.